thetarnav/grid-graph/readme.md

 # Grid Graph

-Just a cool ui experiment with a connections graph restricted to a grid.
+UI experiment making a graph of nodes and connections on a grid.

 https://thetarnav.github.io/grid-graph